-Though I’ve had my share of dangers, toils and snares along the way (“Amazing Grace” is my anthem) I’ve managed to come this far mostly intact, only slightly scarred.
+Though I’ve had my share of dangers, toils and snares along the way — “Amazing Grace” is my anthem — I’ve managed to come this far only slightly scarred, still trusting, mostly unfazed.
 We all meet challenges along the way. (“Lions and tigers and bears.
 Oh my!”)
-Troubles are part of the package deal for this amazing journey.
+Troubles are part of the package deal for an incredible journey.

 Not to worry.
 Brave, resourceful Pauline always found a way out by the end of each chapter, often with the help of her heroic fiance, Harry, at the last possible moment.
 She’d be back in a new story, ready and able for action again.

 Later, what came to be called cliffhangers left the hero or heroine hanging by fingertips from a cliff as the dirt crumbled away.
 Or tied tightly to a railroad track as a train raced closer.
 And the audience kept in suspense till the next week’s episode.

 Although she endured many perilous predicaments, I was surprised to learn Pauline never clung to a cliff or lay bound on a railroad track.
 Neither have I. Yet.
 But in the mid-1960’s I did fall through the infamous gap between the Long Island Railroad platform and train just as it was about to leave the Laurelton, New York station.

 After a young woman fell through the wide opening at the Woodside station and was killed by a train in 2006, “Newsday” ran a series of articles exposing the multiple accidents and injuries over many years.
 How I was rescued in another post — hang in there.

 A former friend once sarcastically remarked: “Eileen, you could never be in a silent movie!”
 She was wrong.
 My son, after recovering from Hodgkins Disease, now called Hodgkins Lymphoma, featured me in a film school assignment — a silent movie: “Lights Out for Grandma.”
 He got an A, and told me his classmates went “Aww” when I died silently and dramatically at the end.